Hybrid modern authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers

 Skype for Business specific

-All servers must have SFB Server 2015 CU5 or later
+- All servers must have May 2017 cumulative update (CU5) for Skype for Business Server 2015 or later

-All SFB Front Ends must have connections outbound to the internet, to Office 365 Authentication URLs (TCP 443) and well known certificate root CRLs (TCP 80) listed in Rows 56 and 125 of the 'Microsoft 365 Common and Office Online' section of Office 365 URLs and IP address ranges.
+- All SFB Front Ends must have connections outbound to the internet, to Office 365 Authentication URLs (TCP 443) and well known certificate root CRLs (TCP 80) listed in Rows 56 and 125 of the 'Microsoft 365 Common and Office' section of Office 365 URLs and IP address ranges.

 Skype for Business on-premises in a hybrid Office 365 environment

-All Skype for Business servers must have the latest cummulative updates installed, see Skype for Business Server updates to find and manage all available updates.
+- All Skype for Business servers must have the latest cumulative updates installed, see Skype for Business Server updates to find and manage all available updates.

 Be sure to subscribe to the RSS feed for Office 365 URLs and IP address ranges to stay current with the latest listings of required URLs.